iesahin/xvc/book/src/arch/pipeline-state-machine.md

 A step starts in the `Begin` state.
 It must wait for all its dependency steps if `--when` is set to `by_dependencies` (the default) in `xvc pipeline step new` or `xvc pipeline step update`.
-If this option is set to `never`, the step will never run and will move to the `NoNeedToRun` state just after begin.
+If this option is set to `never`, the step will never run and will move to the `DoneWithoutRunning` state just after begin.
 If this option is set to `always`, the step will run regardless of the changes in the dependencies and will move to the `WaitingDependencySteps` even if dependencies are missing, broken, or have not changed.